unstablereality/ansible-role-release-assets/README.md

 `github_repo_owner:` The user or organization that owns the repository.

 `assets_path:` Path where the assets should be downloaded.
 If this does not exist, it will be created.
 Will download to `~/` by default.

+`assets_owner:` User account that will be set as owner of the `assets_path`.

 Example Playbook
 ----------------